Rule of thirds: History

-The rule of thirds was first written down by John Thomas Smith in 1797.
+The expression "rule of thirds" was first written down by John Thomas Smith in 1797.
 In his book Remarks on Rural Scenery, Smith quotes a 1783 work by Sir Joshua Reynolds, in which Reynolds discusses, in unquantified terms, the balance of dark and light in a painting.
 John Thomas Smith then continues with an expansion on the idea, naming it the "Rule of thirds":

 Two distinct, equal lights, should never appear in the same picture : One should be principal, and the rest subordinate, both in dimension and degree: Unequal parts and gradations lead the attention easily from part to part, while parts of equal appearance hold it awkwardly suspended, as if unable to determine which of those parts is to be considered as the subordinate.
 "And to give the utmost force and solidity to your work, some part of the picture should be as light, and some as dark as possible: These two extremes are then to be harmonized and reconciled to each other."
 (Reynolds' Annot. on Du Fresnoy.)